-Some of my work colleges, thought it was weird to have a sweet sweet potato pie, but the results were glorious and I plan to make it again very soon for some more friends.
-The peppery notes from the nutmeg worked well with the warmth from the cinnamon and made the pie really comforting. i din’t have any ground coriander but doubled the cinnamon as I live in a house of cinnamon fans.
+Some of my work colleges thought it was weird to have a sweet sweet potato pie, but the results were glorious and I plan to make it again very soon for some more friends.
+The peppery notes from the nutmeg worked well with the warmth from the cinnamon and made the pie really comforting.
+I didn’t have any ground coriander but doubled the cinnamon as I live in a house of cinnamon fans.

 I was also a bit dubious about not blind baking the pastry, but due to the long cook the pie had, the pastry remained nice and crisp, even though I made a very deep pie.

-- Add the cooked mash sweet potato to a medium sauce pan, add the brown sugar, spices, butter, half the evaporated milk.
-Over a low heat, cook the mixture for about 5 minutes until it starts to bubble.
+- Add the cooked mash sweet potato to a medium saucepan, add the brown sugar, spices, butter, half the evaporated milk.
+Over low heat, cook the mixture for about 5 minutes until it starts to bubble.
 Set aside to cool.

 - In another bowl, whisk the eggs until well mixed, then adding the remaining amount of evaporated milk, caster sugar and vanilla and mixed again until all lovely and creamy.

-- Slowly mix the sweet potato mixture to the egg mixture, making sure thing is nicely mixed together.
-At this point you can chill overnight for the flavours to develop more or bake straight away.
+- Slowly mix the sweet potato mixture to the egg mixture, making sure thing it’s nicely mixed together.
+At this point, you can chill overnight for the flavours to develop more or bake straight away.
 Place a baking tray in the oven, heat to 200C.